 Iodine has been added to the vitamin and mineral database, and while it is indeed an interesting page to read, there is not much supplemental usage for it.
 There is a perfect storm of events that must occur for supplementation to be a good idea, and the chance of this perfect storm occurring is quite small (ie. a vegetarian or vegan pregnant women who actively avoids salting their food and does not consume seaweed).
 Iodine supplementation does not increase the metabolic rate of thyroid hormones despite being used to make them; if anything, there is an acute suppression of thyroid hormones with high doses of iodine.

-Moringa oleifera is an up and coming supplement due to its 'antioxidant' properties, and it has a collection of molecules with a structural similarity to Sulforaphane and actually has a paracetamol content (probably too small to matter).
+Moringa oleifera is an up and coming supplement due to its 'antioxidant' properties, and it has a collection of molecules with a structural similarity to sulforaphane and actually has a paracetamol content (probably too small to matter).
 There are a few promising avenues with moringa including its antiinflammatory effects and interactions with colon cancer, but at this moment it cannot be recommended as a supplement.
-Despite what marketing claims, moringa does have a toxicity level to it when overconsumed, and may also be an abotifacient (causes abortion).
+Despite marketing claims, moringa does have a toxicity level to it when overconsumed, and may also be an abortifacient (causes abortion).

 Rooibos is a tea from Africa that is rising in popularity due to its pleasant taste and antioxidant content.
 Similar to moringa, however, it seems that the antioxidant properties have been mostly overhyped since the main bioactive is not well absorbed from the intestines.
 Interestingly, rooibos is one of the few plants that is healthier when not fermented (ie. green rooibos) but even then it is a very small health boost.

-Sesamin has been updated since its page was made on Examine a year ago, and while back then it was claimed to hold promise in promoting circulation, fat loss, and neuroprotection, this update lessens the hope for those roles somewhat but clarifies on a potential usage for sesamin, particularly in multivitamins; sesamin can promote bodily retention of Vitamin K and a particular vitamer of Vitamin E known as γ-tocotrienol.
+Sesamin has been updated since its page was made on Examine a year ago, and while back then it was claimed to hold promise in promoting circulation, fat loss, and neuroprotection, this update lessens the hope for those roles somewhat but clarifies on a potential usage for sesamin, particularly in multivitamins; sesamin can promote bodily retention of vitamin k and a particular vitamer of vitamin E known as γ-tocotrienol.
 Sesamin is somewhat of an indirect vitamin due to this.